 Limited Secondary Market Liquidity

-The reality is the secondary markets for tokenized securities remain fragmented, the trading volumes are thin compared to traditional exchanges.
+The reality is that the secondary markets for tokenized securities remain fragmented, and the trading volumes are thin compared to traditional exchanges.
 Most tokenized securities platforms operate independently with limited cross-platform compatibility.
 Your investors expect the seamless trading experience they get on NYSE or NASDAQ, but tokenized security exchanges cannot yet deliver that level of market depth.
 Moreover, many tokens have lock-up periods and transfer restrictions that limit immediate tradability.

 Market Adoption Barriers